duhby/duhby/README.md

 </a>
 <br>
 <samp>
   I'm dubs, also known as duhby, and I'm a developer that codes stuff.
-I main Python and hardly know any other languages atm.
+I mostly use Python and hardly know any other languages atm.
 My aesthetically pleasing website can be found <a href='https://dubs.rip'>here</a>.
 My discord is dubs#3080.
 </samp>
 <br><br>
 <!-- <img src='https://github-readme-stats.vercel.app/api/top-langs/?username=duhby&theme=tokyonight'> -->